cherrylabs/arx-core/README.md

 curl -O https://raw.githubusercontent.com/cherrylabs/arx-core/master/src/Arx/classes/Arr.php

-Unfortunately some classes need Laravel to work so you must install the full bundle.
+Unfortunately some classes need some dependencies that you have to include in your Composer.

 # How to use it ?